• Home

 • My Account

-Visit the Danbury Library for a tour, a story, an activity…and (surprise!) receive an awesome bag full of educational support materials courtesy of the Friends of the Danbury Museum and the Friends of the Danbury Library!
+Visit the Danbury Music Centre for a story and learn about Danbury's role in music history, and (surprise!) receive an awesome bag of educational support materials courtesy of the Friends of the Danbury Museum and the Friends of the Danbury Library!

-This year, there is no charge for the field trip!
-The Danbury Museum received a grant to cover fieldtrip expenses.
+There is no charge for the field trip; the Danbury Museum received a grant to cover field trip expenses.

-This year we ask you to book your field trips here!
+Date options for 3rd Grade Field trips to the Danbury Museum (inclusive of the Danbury Music Centre visit) are below.
 Once you select your date, our system will book you and that date will be unavailable to any other schools, so please choose ONLY ONE date for your field trip.
 In the “notes” section of the appointment you book, please include your school name, contact person, and expected number of students participating in the field trip.

 THIRD GRADE FIELD TRIP INVITATION